hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Node Synchronization Type

-Nodes can perform initial synchronization in two modes, `archive` or `snap`.  `archive` rederives the entire Hemi chain from L1 data and stores historical information while `snap` only indexes data coming from ethereum blobs starting at the time sync begins.
-Most users will only need `snap` which is must faster and smaller.
+Nodes can perform initial synchronization in two modes, `archive` or `snap`.  `archive` rederives the entire Hemi chain from L1 data and stores historical information while `snap` synchronizes Hemi state trie and hVM BTC state data based on the network state at the time the `snap` sync is performed.
 After performing an initial `snap` sync, a node will switch to performing full L1 derivation and storing historical information after the point in the chain where the `snap` sync occurred.

+> [!IMPORTANT]
+> Most users (including dApp developers wishing to run infrastructure to support their dApp) will only need `snap` which is much faster and smaller.
+However if you are running a service which requires access to historical data (such as a blockchain explorer or other data indexer that fetches historical block data and/or performs re-execution of historical transactions) then you will need an `archive` sync.

-To run an `archive` sync, you will need access to an ethereum Beacon API rpc provider that has all historical blob data (the optional ethereum node in the compose file will NOT work for that).
+To run an `archive` sync, you will need access to an ethereum Beacon API RPC provider that has all historical blob data (the optional ethereum node in the compose file as part of the `full` or `L1` will NOT work for that, as it will not be able to synchronize pruned historical blob data from Ethereum P2P).
 Hemi uses EIP-4844 blobs for data availability, and so performing a full sync from scratch requires access to an Ethereum node which has retained all of these historical blobs.
 By default, Etherem Consensus-Layer nodes (like Prysm) prune blobs after 4096 Ethereum epochs (49152 ETH blocks, or ~18.2 days).

 Additionally, a fully-synced Hemi node that is offline for longer than the blob pruning period (~18.2 days) will either have to be `snap` synced again, or will have to be connected to an Ethereum node that has historical blobs available.

-Possible providers for full blob data can be found at: https://docs.arbitrum.io/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers
+Possible providers for full blob data to perform an `archive` sync can be found at: https://docs.arbitrum.io/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers

 Once you have choosen your network and sync type, run the command: